Carsten-Leue/rx-react-component/README.md

 - `init$`: the initialization event corresponding to `componentDidMount`.
 Behaves like `ReplaySubject(1)`.
 - `done$`: the destruction event corresponding to `componentWillUnmount`.
 Behaves like `ReplaySubject(1)`.

-Subclassed setup the state stream in the `constructor` and then call `this.connectState(state$)` to attach that stream to the baseclass.
+Subclasses setup the state stream in the `constructor` and then call `this.connectState(state$)` to attach that stream to the baseclass.
 The baseclass will make sure to subscribe and unsubscribe to the state stream.

 ### Higher-order Component